 - Tap the banner with your name in it at the top of the screen.

-- Tap the toggle switch to turn on Find My iPhone and Send Last Location.
+- Tap the toggle switches to the ON position next to Find My iPhone, Enable Offline Finding, and Send Last Location.

-How to set up Find My iPhone on Mac
+How to set up Find My on Mac

 - Click the Apple () symbol in the menu bar at the top-left corner of the screen and select System Preferences....